The men in Trump's boys club

 Story highlights

-- Trump's circle of advisors have their own history
+- Trump's circle of advisers have their own history

 (CNN)Days after patting himself on the back for not invoking them on a debate stage, Donald Trump and his campaign are attempting to use Bill Clinton's sex scandals to cast a shadow on Hillary Clinton.